isralduke/thatbook/35-habakkuk.md

 > <a name="2:3">2:3</a> For the message is a witness to what is decreed;
 > it gives reliable testimony about how matters will turn out.
 > Even if the message is not fulfilled right away, wait patiently;
-> for it will certainly come to pass—it won’t be late arriving.
+> for it will certainly come to pass — it won’t be late arriving.
 > <a name="2:4">2:4</a> Look, the one whose desires are not upright will faint from exhaustion,
 > but the person of integrity will live because of his faithfulness.
 > <a name="2:5">2:5</a> Indeed, wine will betray the proud, restless man!